top of page

 • 2 min read

 The crypto-Christian bug had bitten me.
 The whole concept of "going underground in plain sight" with something was mind-boggling to me.
-One of hiding places for Christians during their period of persecution was among the Amakusa islands off the coast of Kumamoto.
-I went to seek out some of those remains on a return visit to Kyushu near the end of my time in Japan.
+One of hiding places for Christians during their period of persecution was in the Amakusa islands off the coast of Kumamoto.

 In 1569 the small fishing village of Sakitsu was visited by Portuguese missionary Luis de Almeida.
 In 1596 when Toyotomi Hideyoshi banned Christianity in Japan much of the local population had already been converted to the Catholic Church.
 Despite the ban many residents of Sakitsu continued practicing their faith in secret.
 During the sixteenth century many of Sakitsu's residence started using everyday household items for Christian worship instead of Christian devotional objects during the 16th century Sakitsu became the center of Hidden Christians in Amakusa.
 The first church in Sakitsu opened in 1888 but the church was renovated and moved to its current location in 1934.